Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

-Monte Carlo (MC) simulations are generated using the CORSIKA package version 7.7420~\cite{Heck:1998vt}.
-To simulate the combined observation of KM2A and WFCTA, the Cherenkov option is turned on, and both the Cherenkov information and secondary particle information of each air shower are recorded.
-The high-energy hadronic interaction model EPOS--LHC~\cite{Pierog:2013ria} is chosen as the baseline event generator, whereas QGSJET--II--04~\cite{Ostapchenko:2013pia} and SIBYLL 2.3d~\cite{Riehn:2019jet} are chosen for model validation.
-For secondary particles with energy lower than 80~GeV, the low-energy interaction model FLUKA~\cite{Battistoni:2015epi} is used.

-Five mass compositions of proton, helium, nitrogen~(CNO group), aluminum~(MgAlSi group), and iron are generated in four energy ranges 0.01 -- 40~PeV, following a power-law function with a spectral index of $-$1 to increase the statistics of high-energy events.
-Proton and helium represent the light component of cosmic rays, while the CNO group, MgAlSi group, and iron represent the heavy component.
-Each EAS is reused 20 times with a random core location in a square area of side length 1000~m, centered at WFCTA, as indicated by the area enclosed by the black line in Fig.~\ref{fig:lhaaso}.
-Since the WFCTA telescopes are oriented at 45$^{\circ}$ in the zenith direction and have a field of view of 16$^{\circ} \times$ 16$^{\circ}$, the zenith angle is sampled in the range of 35$^{\circ} -$360$^{\circ}$ to cover the field of view of the 18 telescopes.
-The total numbers of simulated events for the QGSJET--II--04, EPOS--LHC, and SIBYLL 2.3d interaction models are 3.2 $\times $ 10$^7$, 3.2$ \times $10$^7$, and 2.9$ \times $10$^7$, respectively.
+\textbf{Implications---} LHAASO measurements reveal distinct spectral shapes in proton and helium spectra, with at least three energy-ordered transitions in cosmic ray component dominance.~Such a complex energy dependence pattern variation is not expected based on the all-particle spectrum measurement alone, which manifests nearly a perfect smooth transition from one single-index power-law ($\gamma -$55$^{\circ}$ and the azimuth angle is sampled in the range of 0$^{\circ}$$-$360$^{\circ}$ to cover the field of view of the 18 telescopes.
+The total numbers of simulated events for the QGSJET-II-04, EPOS-LHC, and SIBYLL 2.3d interaction models are 3.2 $\times $ 10$^7$, 3.2$ \times $10$^7$, and 2.9$ \times $10$^7$, respectively.
 Combined simulation for KM2A and WFCTA is carried out.
 In WFCTA simulation, the attenuation of Cherenkov light caused by Rayleigh scattering and ozone absorption is considered based on the American standard atmosphere model.
+Given the atmospheric pressure at the LHAASO site and its seasonal variations, we evaluated that the Rayleigh scattering attenuation of Cherenkov photons differs by less than 0.1\% compared to the American standard atmosphere model.
+During data analysis, the absorption of Cherenkov photons by aerosols (mainly due to water vapor) was calibrated accordingly\cite{LHAASO:2025byy}.
 The KM2A detector response is simulated using G4KM2A~\cite{Chen:2020ddg,LHAASO:2024rtc}, which is based on GEANT4~\cite{GEANT4:2002zbu}.